michasa001/eth-cli/README.md

 ## `eth ens <ADDRESS>`

-gets the ens name of a wallet address
+Gets the ens name of a wallet address.

 ```
 USAGE